EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         It's possible a `server is not in an accessible state` error may occur when the Azure Bicep deployment attempts to add the PostgreSQL Admin User after the PostgreSQL Server has been provisioned.
 This can occur if the PostgreSQL server is still being provisioned in the Azure backend, but the Deployment returned that it's successful already.
 If you encounter this error, simply re-run the `azd up` command.

-        ```
+        ```bash title=""
         ERROR: error executing step command 'provision': deployment failed: error deploying infrastructure: deploying to subscription:

         Deployment Error Details:
-        AadAuthOperationCannotBePerformedWhenServerIsNotAccessible: The server 'psql-datacvdjta5pfnc5e' is not in an accessible state to perform Azure AD Principal operation.
+        AadAuthOperationCannotBePerformedWhenServerIsNotAccessible: The server 'dev-cvdjta5pfnc5e' is not in an accessible state to perform Azure AD Principal operation.
 Please make sure the server is accessible before executing Azure AD Principal operations.
         ```

 3. On successful completion you will see a `SUCCESS: ...` message on the console.